This post may contain affiliate links. Read my disclosure policy.

 Recipe Ingredients

-- Flour: For this pie crust, you can use your favorite all-purpose gluten-free flour blend.
+- Flour – For this pie crust, you can use your favorite all-purpose gluten-free flour blend.
 You’ll need about 2 ½ cups.

-- Ice-Cold Water: The colder, the better.
+- Ice-Cold Water – The colder, the better.

-What Kind of Flour to Use?
+What Kind of Gluten-Free Flour Should I Use?

-How to Make a Gluten Free Pie Crust from Scratch
+How to Make a Gluten-Free Pie Crust

-Combine Dry Ingredients, Butter & Shortening: In a large mixing bowl, whisk together the flour, salt and sugar.
-Add the butter and vegetable shortening, cutting them into the mixture using a fork, pastry cutter or two knives.
-You should cut the ingredients together until the butter and shortening are almost blended into the flour with lots of pea-sized crumbs and bits as well.
+- Cut in the butter.
+Add the butter and vegetable shortening, cutting them into the mixture using a fork, pastry cutter, or two knives.
+Cut the ingredients together until the mixture forms pea-sized crumbs.

-Add Water: Slowly drizzle in the water, one tablespoon at a time.
+- Add water.
+Slowly drizzle in the water, one tablespoon at a time.
 You might not need to use the entire half cup.
 After each tablespoon, mix gently.
 When the dough comes together, stop adding water.

-Form Crust: Once the dough has chilled, roll it out on a floured surface into a 12-inch circle.
+- Shape the crust.
+Once the dough has chilled, roll it out on a floured surface into a 12-inch circle.
 Transfer to a 9-inch pie dish and gently press in.
 Trim any excess dough, and shape the edges as you prefer.

-Bake: Cover the crust with baking paper and fill with pie weights (dried beans or rice also work well).
+- Bake.
+Cover the crust with baking paper and fill with pie weights (dried beans or rice also work well).
 Bake at 400°F for 15 minutes, then remove the pie weights.
 Prick the pie crust with a fork and bake for 5-10 more minutes for a partially baked pie crust, OR bake for 15-20 minutes more for a fully baked pie crust.

 Tips for Success